The COVID-19 Infodemic: Twitter versus Facebook: Discussion

 In this paper, we provide the first comparison between the prevalence of low-credibility content related to the COVID-19 pandemic on two major social media platforms, namely Twitter and Facebook.
 Our results indicate that the primary drivers of low-credibility information tend to be high-profile, official, and verified accounts.
 We also find evidence of coordination among accounts spreading Infodemic content on both platforms, including many controlled by influential organizations.
 Since automated accounts do not appear to play a strong role in amplifying content, these results indicate that the COVID-19 Infodemic is an overt, rather than a covert, phenomenon.

-We find that, taken as a whole, low-credibility content has higher prevalence than content from any single high-credibility source.
+We find that low-credibility content, as a whole, has higher prevalence than content from any single high-credibility source.
 However, there is evidence of differences in the misinformation ecosystems of the two platforms, with many low-credibility websites and suspicious YouTube videos at higher prevalence on one platform when compared to the other.
-Such a discrepancy might be due to different user demographics on the two platforms~\cite{perrin2019share} or to the asymmetric presence of official accounts associated with specific low-credibility websites.
+Such a discrepancy might be due to a combination of the supply and demand factors.
+On the supply side, the official accounts associated with specific low-credibility websites are not symmetrically present on both platforms.
+On the demand side, the two platforms have very different user demographics.
+According to recent surveys, 69\% of adults in the U.S. say they use Facebook, but only 22\% of adults are on Twitter.
+Further, while Facebook usage is relatively common across a range of demographic groups, Twitter users tend to be younger, more educated, and have higher than average income.
+Finally, Facebook is a pathway to consuming online news for around 43\% of U.S. adults, while the same number for Twitter is 12\%~\cite{perrin2019share,pew2019b}.

 During the first months of the pandemic, we observe similar surges of low-credibility content on both platforms.
 The strong correlation between the timelines of low- and high-credibility content volume reveals that these peaks were likely driven by public attention to the crisis rather than by bursts of malicious content.